Joe-Collins-1986/Hangman/README.md

   <details>
       <summary style="font-weight:bold">Colour Scheme</summary>

    Client wished the game to feel as though it was written on a piece of paper.
-Therefore main colours where kept simple with black and white.
+Therefore, main colours were kept simple with black and white.
    - Main colours:
       - #000000 (Black)
       - #FFFFFF (White)

-   To add a bit of simple colour to the main page margin lines gernerated through repeating linear gradients used some lighter colours found of papper note pads.
+   To add a bit of simple colour to the main page margin lines generated through repeating linear gradients used some lighter colours found of paper note pads.
    - Margin lines on page:
-      - #ffc0cb (Pink) (This colour will also to be used in for the required button hover animation to keep deisgn consitancy)
+      - #ffc0cb (Pink) (This colour will also to be used in for the required button hover animation to keep design consistency)
       - #9198E5 (Maximum Blue Purple)

    To make sure the menu content stands out this will be set in a new colour.
-This will be set it a light yellow to mirror a post-it note
+This will be set it a light yellow to mirror a post-it note.
    - Menu colour:
       - #E7E773 (Straw) (This colour will be tweaked slightly using linear gradients to give a more real, 3d faded effect.)